 In Sainte-Rose, Maryse’s vanilla creepers grow in the luxuriant undergrowth.
 I spent two interesting hours learning all about vanilla farming and discovering the wealth of riches in the Reunion primary forest.

 It’s above the small town of Sainte-Rose that Maryse created her vanilla plantation just over ten years ago: Vanilla Bourbon.
-She welcomes us today with Vincent, the plantation’s official guide.
-Their passion is infectious!
+She welcomes us today to share her passion for this unique and delicate plant!

 First of all I learn that vanilla is actually an orchid, originally from Mexico, and that there are two main ways to grow it: in the shade, or in the undergrowth, as here, with trees used to support the long creeper which are wound around to keep the pods within hand’s reach.

 While walking, Maryse tell us about the history of this tropical plant which has become a speciality of Reunion Island: it was a young slave from Sainte-Suzanne, Edmond Albius, who developed the process of artificial pollination for vanilla, in 1841.
 Using a small toothpick, Maryse shows us how this is done by bringing the male and female organs of the same flower together.
 The flower will soon produce a green pod that will be harvested when ripe.

 Maryse has brought a few sticks of Bourbon vanilla with her: long, shiny and a beautiful black colour, the pods from Reunion Island are considered to be the best in the world.